Teaching With Moodle

 Yes.
 SSU faculty have a variety of training options to choose from.

-- The Faculty Center offeres several Moodle workshops each semester.
-See Workshops for details.
+- The Faculty Center offers several Moodle workshops each semester.
+See the Faculty Center calendar for information about upcoming workshops.

-- Open Moodle Labs - get hands-on help with building your course from Faculty Center Moodle experts.
+- Open Moodle Labs (Schulz 1112) - get hands-on help with building your course from Faculty Center Moodle experts.

 Where Do I Get Moodle Support?
 Where Can I Learn More?